thinkpixellab/flatland/README.md

 1. [Download theme files](https://github.com/thinkpixellab/flatland/archive/master.zip)
 2. Unzip the files and copy the folder newly created folder into your Sublime Text 2 Packages directory with the name `Theme - Flatland`.
 You can find that directory by selecting "Preferences > Browse Packages ...".

+## Activating the Theme
-3. Activate the theme by modifying your user preferences to include the following:
+Activate the theme by modifying your user preferences to include the following:

 ```javascript
 {